-- 1 - The water heater will be: Installed indoors close to the center of the plumbing system. - In a suitable drain pan piped to an adequate floor drain or external to the building (Figure 6 on page 8). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically - The location has adequate space (clearances) for periodic servicing. - The floor can support the weight of a full water heater. - Your area is not prone to earthquakes.
+- 1 - The water heater will be: - Installed indoors close to the center of the plumbing system. - In a suitable drain pan piped to an adequate floor drain or external to the building (See page 8, figure 6). - In an area that will not freeze - In an area that is suitable for installing the water heater vertically - The location has adequate space (clearances) for periodic servicing. - The floor can support the weight of a full water heater. - Your area is not prone to earthquakes.
 If it is, use special straps as required by local building codes.